mathe00/ulauncher-plugin-masscode-integration/README.md

 ## 🙏 Special Thanks

 A huge shout-out to the amazing developers of **[Ulauncher](https://ulauncher.io)** – hands down, the best application launcher in the universe for Linux! 🚀 You guys rock!
 And a big thank you to the team behind **[MassCode](https://masscode.io)** for building such a cool and powerful snippet manager.
 You’ve made coding life so much easier!

+## ⭐ Show Your Support

+I’m not really concerned about the number of stars, but if you find this project useful or interesting, consider giving it a star on GitHub to help me gauge the interest.
+If you’d rather not leave a star, that’s totally fine – feel free to open an issue, submit a pull request, or even drop a message of support in an issue instead!
+All kinds of feedback, advice, and contributions are always welcome and appreciated. 😊